NirBlu/ArpeggiatorPlugin/README.md

 # Arpeggiator Plugin

-An advanced MIDI arpeggiator plugin built with the DISTRHO Plugin Framework (DPF).
+A simple MIDI arpeggiator plugin built with the DISTRHO Plugin Framework (DPF).
 This plugin provides highly customizable arpeggiation, allowing musicians to shape MIDI notes with flexible speed, patterns, and octave control.

 ## Features